yogeshCt3/Java/README.md

 38|WAP in Java to create a generic function which takes the generic type array and returns the minimum value amongst the array to the caller function.|[Code](https://github.com/yogeshCt3/Java/blob/master/38%20-%20genericMin.java)
 39|WAP in Java to create a class ADemo which implements a method showAverage(int [] Arr) and perform the assertion the array is null or the size of array is zero.|[Code](https://github.com/yogeshCt3/Java/blob/master/39%20-%20assert2.java)
 40|WAP in Java to create a class PI which defines a method called calculateInterest(int amt, double roi, int years) to compute the compound interest, perform assertion in the required scenario.|[Code](https://github.com/yogeshCt3/Java/blob/master/40%20-%20assert.java)
+41|WAP in Java to create a class Demo and assign some values to the treeSet of Integer type, and then print the elements using the iterator|[Code]()
+42|WAP in Java to create a class Gen which defines "int linearSearch(E [] list, E key)" as a generic method which returns the index if the key is present int list else it returns -1|[Code]()
+43|WAP in Java to create a class named Student having attributes name, id, and cgpa.
+Create  another class called Demo which creates a TreeSet of Student type which is sorted in the ascending order of their cgpa.[code]()
+44|WAP in Java to create a class named Student having attributes name, id, and cgpa.
+Create  another class called Demo which creates a TreeSet of Student type which is sorted in the ascending order of their cgpa then name and then the id|[Code]()